 We are celebrating five years of The Premed Years Podcast at the end of November.
 And I realized I haven't really covered this topic in depth and in totality on the podcast.
-It's that whole journey from starting off as a premed and finishing as an attending physician.
-So I'm walking you through that journey and fill in the gaps to give you a general overview of everything and what to expect along the way.
+It's that whole journey, from starting off as a premed and finishing as an attending physician.
+So I'm walking you through that journey and will fill in the gaps to give you a general overview of everything and what to expect along the way.

 As humans, the biggest fear is the unknown.
 Hopefully, this episode sheds light on the whole process and it makes it easier for you to understand.
-Therefore, it would be a lot less scary.
+Therefore, it will be a lot less scary.
 This is actually the first time that we've put all together in one.
 Also please check out all our other podcasts on the MedEd Media Network.

 [03:15] Start of the Journey

 You start off your journey as a premed.
 There's a lot of you that use premed for pre-PA or pre-NP or pre-Nursing.
 But the standard use of premed is if you're someone who decided to become a physician, whether a traditional premed or a nontrad.
-Whether you're in high school, in college, or after college, wherever you are on your journey, you're a premed as soon as you decide you want to be a physician.
+Whether you're in high school, in college, or after college; wherever you are on your journey, you're a premed as soon as you decide you want to be a physician.
 If you're in high school and deciding this, you have a leg up.
 You know what you want, hopefully.
 And just because you know it now as a high school student, it doesn't mean that's what you're going to want.
 Once you're in college and you're on that path, you may decide to change your mind.
 And that's okay.

 [04:30] High School